 Markets is the keyword here that needs to be remembered, as Europe is not one nation like the United States.
 While I’m sure everybody is aware that each nation in Europe has their own distinguished culture, people and legislation, I do feel a need to emphasize that you are largely required to deal with each nation independently.
 The European Union has made some things easier when it comes to business trading, but the less I talk about the EU here the better.

-One of the weirdest pull Nintendo did for Europe was to split the PAL territory into two sub-territories when it came to locking, with Mattel handling distribution in the so-called A-territory, while numerous other companies handled the B-territory.
-The Mattel branded territory also had Mattel produced NES variant, that looks exactly the same on the outside, except where it reads Mattel version and has that locking mechanism, keeping games from working on it.
+One of the weirdest pulls Nintendo did for Europe was to split the PAL territory into two sub-territories when it came to locking, with Mattel handling distribution in the so-called A-territory, while numerous other companies handled the B-territory.
+The Mattel branded territory also had Mattel produced NES variant, that looks exactly the same on the outside, except where it reads Mattel version and has that locking mechanism, keeping wrong region games from working on it.
 It doesn’t make much sense that you’d had to keep an eye on regional lockout within your own region, but that’s how Nintendo rolled, until in 1990 they established Nintendo of Europe to handle continent-wide dealings, kicking the Mattel version to the curb.
-One of the reasons was this that the NES was relatively rare console, especially in the UK, where the console was sold in specifically selected stores, mainly chemists and such, for whatever odd reason.
+One of the reasons was that the NES was relatively rare console, especially in the UK, where the console was sold in specifically selected stores, mainly chemists and such, for whatever odd reason.
 You’d think selling NES at Woolworths would’ve been the best idea, but no. This applied to games too, but the rest of the Europe saw both games and consoles being more widespread.
 However, they were still relatively rarer sight in the late 1980’s compared to the computer software.

 Some of the companies that handled NES outside UK fared better, some worse.
 Spain was handled by Spaco, who were lazy with their game distribution, and at some point tried to emphasize their own titles over others.
 In all European countries games came out few years later than their US versions, thou it should be mentioned that Sweden was one of the countries that got the NES as early as 1986, whereas some saw the console released few years later.
-Bergsala handles Fennoscandia overall nowadays, but before they only handled Sweden, Norway was Unsaco’s region, whereas Funente originally dealt with Finland.
+Bergsala handles Fennoscandia overall nowadays, but before they only handled Sweden.
+Norway was Unsaco’s region, whereas Funente originally dealt with Finland.
 Importing games from other countries was a common practice in Fennoscandia, though the NES still had to fight against computers like the C64.
 Digging up all the history European NES has would fill a whole book, thus the scope of this entry will be kept limited.

-The second reason why Nintendo failed the region was in the pricing of their games.
+The second reason why Nintendo failed in the region was in the pricing of their games.
 While the US had always seen relatively high-priced games, the European market was almost the exact opposite.
 A standard NES release cost about £70 at the time, which turns into about 82€ or $86.
 Even now that price seems over the top.
 In comparison, Sega’s Master System had games going for some £25, or about 34€ and $36.
 Even the Master System had lower sales than home computer software, that could see as low pricing as £10, or about 12€ / $12.
 Regional variants of course applied across the board, but the level of pricing didn’t change at any point.
 You just got less bang for you buck on the NES.

 To add to this, the Sega MegaDrive saw PAL region release at a time when home computers were having a slight breakage point, and offered new games to play still at a lower price, making Super Nintendo’s market entry that much harder.
 Both Sega and Nintendo had American emphasizes titles as well, with Startropics being one of the best examples, and Sega’s overall strategy how to sell the Genesis in the US, but Europe had no saw no such emphasize.
 Even Sega tasked third-party companies to handle the PAL territory, such as Mastertronic in the UK, who marketed the Master System aggressively, selling the console an undercut price of £100.
 Sanura Suomi handled Master System in Finland, while the Belenux countries were Atoll handled Sega’s licenses between 1987 and 1993.
 Only a handful of European exclusive titles exist compared to the US and Japan, and they’re not remembered all that fondly in the annals of gaming history, mostly because the historians rarely give a damn about European gaming.